davidkang3650/davidkangportfolio/content/pages/index.md

     subtitle: >-
       Video producer specializing in live sets, performances, and documentaries.
-      Exploring the use of experimental video art with generative programs such as Touchdesigner and analog setups with video synthesizers.
+      Exploring the use of experimental video art with generative programs such as Touchdesigner and setups of analog video synthesizers.
     styles:
       self:
         height: auto